3ig/IdeaPad-S540-15IML-hackintosh/README.md

 - Micron 2200 NVMe SSD (this is not even working on real Apple hardware)

 NOTE: If you have a compatable NVMe SSD remove SSDT_NVMe-Pcc.aml from /CLOVER/ACPI/Patched
+NOTE2: Don't update to the latest BIOS version CNCN11WW if you plan to install OSX on the SATA drive.
+For some reason Lenovo forces all SATA drives to work in RST mode when there is a NVMe drive present in the system and they can not be switched back to AHCI.
+There will be no updates here until Lenovo fixes this or i get a OSX compatible NVMe drive.